phwl/elec3607-lab/labs/lab1-install/README.md

 ...
 ```

-In the example above, the address is ```10.70.152.58```.
+In the example above, the IP address is ```10.70.152.58```.

 ## 3. Login via SSH and Retrieve Repository
-Connect to the machine via ethernet (from another terminal window on you MacOS machine), login and clone the ELEC3607 lab repository:
+Connect to the AUP-ZU3 via Ethernet (from another terminal window on you MacOS machine), login and clone the ELEC3607 lab repository:
+On MacOS is is done as below, and in Windows the same thing can be done via Putty
 ```bash
 $ ssh petalinux@10.70.152.58
 petalinux@10.70.152.58's password: